 On a most basic level, scheduling out your social media posts will allow you to automate the publishing process on each channel you use.
 In turn, your team will have fewer tasks to manage manually — leaving them more time to focus on creating engaging content for your audience.

 In some cases, you’ll also be able to automate the process of engaging with your customers on certain platforms.
 Chatbots and autoresponders, for example, allow you to deliver support to your audience as needed — or, at the very least, provide resources that will help them move forward in their journey.

 For example, HelloFresh uses a Facebook Messenger bot to point customers toward additional resources regarding their services.
 Offering such automated self-service options enables customers to solve minor issues on their own — while also enabling your support staff to stay focused on more pressing issues.

 Depending on the platform, you’ll be able to streamline and automate the actual buying process for your customers.
-Whether enabling on-platform purchases (e.g., Shoppable posts on Instagram), or linking to product pages within your social media posts, the goal is to minimize the number of steps and amount of time it takes for the customer to make a purchase.
+Whether enabling on-platform purchases (e.g., Shoppable posts while using instagram for business), or linking to product pages within your social media posts, the goal is to minimize the number of steps and amount of time it takes for the customer to make a purchase.

 Providing the option for users to link their social media accounts to their on-site account is another effective way to minimize downtime leading up to a sale.

 The less time and energy your customers have to spend getting what they want through your social media channels, the better their experience with your brand will be.
 If your entire audience can say the same, you’ll easily begin to build a name for your brand within your industry.